epsitec-sa/creative-docs/README.md

 In 2024, an attempt to port the software for macOS and Linux was started by Baptiste Lambert with the help of Roger Vuistiner.

 ## License
+This software is licensed under the GNU GPLv3.
+See [LICENSE.txt](LICENSE.txt) for the full license text.